muziyongshixin/pytorch-Deep-Steganography/README.md

 # pytorch-Deep-Image-Steganography

 <img src = 'result/title.png'>

 ## Introduction
-This is a pytorch Implementation of image steganography using deep convolutional neural networks ,which is similar to the paper: "[Hiding Images in Plain Sight: Deep Steganography](https://papers.nips.cc/paper/6802-hiding-images-in-plain-sight-deep-steganography) ".But our result is signiﬁcantly outperforms the [unofficial implementation by harveyslash](https://github.com/harveyslash/Deep-Steganography)
+This is a pytorch Implementation of image steganography using deep convolutional neural networks ,This repo contains the core code of the Image Model of the ICMR2019 paper:

+High-Capacity Convolutional Video Steganography with Temporal Residual Modeling (ICMR2019, oral)

 [Steganography](https://en.wikipedia.org/wiki/Steganography) is the science of Hiding a message in another message.
 In this case, a Picture is hidden inside another picture using Deep convolutional neural networks.